 Traditionally, candlesticks have not been different colors.
 If the close was less than the open, you get a filled candlestick and if the close was higher than the open, you get a hollow (white) candlestick.
-You can see this by turning off the “Colored Prices” option in our SharpCharts tool.
+You can see this by choosing “Black” for both the “Up Color” and “Down Color” settings in our SharpCharts tool.

 Coloring candlesticks is actually more complicated than you might first think and there are several places where people can get confused.
 One thing that can confuse people is that there is no such thing as a white candlestick - it is hollow, not white.
 That means that if you are viewing a candlestick chart with volume bars behind it (the default for SharpCharts), you may see a colored volume bar showing through a hollow candle.
 If you find that confusing, select “Separate” from the “Volume” dropdown just below the chart.

 The next thing to keep in mind is that when the market is open, we add another candlestick on the right side of the chart based on the current intraday quote.
 Because that candle is still in the process of developing, we draw it on top of a yellow background.
 The yellow background will disappear when the final closing prices are recorded.
 (Note: The final candle will be green if you are a real-time subscriber.)

 Finally, if you use the default colored candlesticks for a SharpChart, here are the rules that we use: